 - a 40 pin GPIO cable (optional)

-The light sensor module
+Get to know the photo-resitor light sensor module

-The light sensor module is equipped with a LDR (Light Dependent Resistor).
+The photo-resitor light sensor module is equipped with a LDR (Light Dependent Resistor).
 The LDR has a variable resistance that changes with the light intensity that falls upon it.
 This allows the component to measure the intensity of the ambient light.

 The resistance of the LDR decreases when the intensity of the light increases.
 It results in a analogue signal which is not suitable for the GPIO-pins of our Raspberry Pi.
 For this reason we use a module equipped with the LDR of course but also with a voltage comparator and a potentiometer.
 These components allow us to have a digital output with an adjustable set point: